 MSAC Individual Artist Award (IAA)2013

-Artist StatementFor the past decade, my work has been informed by the history of childhood and contemporary social issues affecting children such as gender expectations, marketing pressures, and the social impact of technology.
+Artist StatementCurrent HYPERREAL is a series-in-progress of paintings exploring the blending of real and fake, the difficulty of distinguishing original from copy, and the melding of natural and artificial.
+The paintings depict theme parks, zoos, living history exhibits, casinos, and other environments considered to be “recreational simulacra.”
+While hyperrealism as a painting style is considered a successor to photorealism, hyperreality is a philosophical concept referring to the inability to tell reality from a simulation of reality.
+The blurring of these distinctions is where my interest lies, particularly in today’s political and media landscape.
+General For the past decade, my work has been informed by the history of childhood and contemporary social issues affecting children such as gender expectations, marketing pressures, and the social impact of technology.
+My paintings are made using traditional materials and techniques, but are based on images I create using digital technology.
 My process begins by taking hundreds of photos.
-These are then sorted and compiled like a collage into a new composition which forms the reference for my painting.
-The oil on panel paintings are constructed with many thin layers of paint over several months.
-In a culture with a constant stream of information and the fleeting nature of modern media, my paintings counter with a still, more meditative form of perception.
+These are then sorted and compiled to make an image which looks like one single photograph, but is actually a fiction constructed from many photos.
+This becomes the primary image I reference while painting.
+The oil on panel works are painted with many thin layers over several months.
+In a culture with a constant stream of information and the fleeting nature of modern media, my work counters with a still, more meditative form of perception.
 Influences on my work include the late 15th and early 16th century in European painting when high realism began to become paramount to the understanding of faith.
 Holy figures were now understood in a corporeal, yet idealized fashion.
 I feel this is mirrored in today’s secular adoration of sensationalized, manufactured media images.
-This inspires me to paint figures that appear more ‘real’ than photographs or even life – they are at once artificial, ethereal, and hyper-real. —Katie Miller 2015
+This inspires me to paint figures that appear more ‘real’ than photographs or even life – they are at once artificial, ethereal, and hyper-real.

-Miller lives in Maryland and paints full-time.
+Miller lives in Maryland and works as an artist full-time.